 The model will never be perfect.
 All models and numerical representations are just proxies, they ARE not the truth.
 A perfect model accurately depicting all impacts of all companies in real-time is theoretically impossible.
 However, a net value creation measuring system significantly better than the one at use today CAN be done.
 Not being able to build something perfect is a lousy excuse for not doing better.

 We want to put together all the work of millions of researchers by using scientific articles as our main input data.
 Also, we want to build a system where everyone who wants to contribute to the building of better understanding of what companies achieve can do so.
-Our aim is to help people collaborate in making more fact-based decisions.See the Playground ⟶
+Our aim is to help people collaborate in making more fact-based decisions.Help teach our AI ⟶

 This is our dearest design principle throughout the model.
 It means we only concentrate on the largest impacts a company has on the surrounding world.
-It’s the only way to stop losing sight of the Tier 1 priorities (e.g. fighting climate change) in Tier 2-10 data (e.g. whether or not your company serves cool artisanal coffee).
+It’s the only way to stop losing sight of the Tier 1 priorities (e.g. fighting climate change) in Tier 2-10 data (e.g. whether or not your company serves cool artisanal coffee for its employees).
 Also, it’s a great way to stay sane.
 Practical example: for an oil company, we don’t care whether or not they use recycled office paper.